S/V Tango. Crew Tips

 Pack your clothing in duffle bags or other collapsible containment.
 There's no place on Tango to store suitcases.
 Onboard, you will be assigned drawers, cabinets, or cubbies in which you will stuff your personal effects.
 Large zip-lock bags are very useful for organizing and protecting clothing from the elements.
 Nylon bags of various sizes are handy.

 Bring sunglasses.
 Polarized, wrap-around glasses provide the best eye protection.
 A personal mug is handy.
 Make sure it's spill-resistant and has a broad, non-skid base.
 Travel cups with narrow bases should be left in your car.
 If you have a favorite bug spray or seasickness remedy, bring it along.
+DVDs may find use.
 Bring a couple of paperbacks to exchange with new reading matter along the way--many marinas have shelves of pulp fiction free for the taking, and it's customary to take no more than you leave.
 A headlamp is the handiest flashlight--a 3-LED lamp from REI costs only $25, and the first time you have to use both hands in the dark, you'll think it's worth every penny.
 Tango is equipped with a battery charger for flashlight batteries, but it would be wise to include a few batteries in your luggage.
 A digital camera would help you keep the memories.
 Tango will be equipped to download and show photos on her onboard computer.

 Groceries are readily available at most major towns and cities, but not at remote villages, where supply ships might visit only once a month.
 We'll stock up when we can, eat fresh seafood when it's available, and rely on dried and canned staples when we must.
 Crew members may fish and set traps for crabs and shrimp.
 If you have dietary preferences or restrictions, please make them known.
 Cooks and scullery knaves will be treated with great respect by other crew members.